joemphilips/docker-lnd-handson/4-CoreLightning.md

 # Tutorial for c-lightning, dual-funding and static invoice.

 First, make sure you have done [the tutorial with LND](./1-LND.md).
-Here, we are going to do the same with c-lightning. with how to manage plugins.
+Here, we are going to do the same with c-lightning. with some additional functionalities of c-lightning

+* plugin mangement
+* dual funding channel
+* offer (static invoices)

 ## preliminiary

-Make sure you to load `env.sh` before running anything for a docker.
+Make sure to load `env.sh` before running anything for a docker.

 And make sure you know how to reset the state, as we did in lnd.